-On top of being gross and embarrassing, cystic acne is painful.
-Typically the largest, deepest, and most severe form of acne, cystic acne appears as a sore lump trapped beneath your skin.
-This lump is actually a cyst, a cavity within your skin that has filled with pus or other fluids.
-(EWWW.)
+Typically the largest, deepest, and most severe form of acne, cystic acne appears as a painful lump trapped beneath your skin.
+This lump is actually a cyst, a cavity within your skin filled with pus or other fluids.

-A cyst can be absolutely maddening, but trust us — no amount of ill-advised squeezing or prodding will drain it.
+A cyst can be maddening, but trust us — no amount of ill-advised squeezing will drain it.
 (Seriously, don’t.
 The thing won’t pop, you’ll just slow healing and raise your risk of scarring!)

 Nope, this blemish doesn’t come to a head like normal acne.
-If you get an attack of cystic acne, that sucker is going to lurk under the surface and torment you with its throbbing presence for days or even weeks.
+If you get an attack of cystic acne, it’s going to lurk under the surface and torment you for days or even weeks.

-While doctors can’t say with complete certainty what causes cystic acne, current research points to the usual suspects.
-We’re talking the same factors that also cause your milder, surface-level breakouts.
+Current research into the causes of cystic acne points to the usual suspects.
+We’re talking about the same factors that also cause your milder, surface-level breakouts, like...

-Judging by the blotting papers at the bottom of your purse, this is a familiar problem.
-And sure enough, an overabundance of skin oil (sebum) can be the root of many skin issues, cystic acne included.
+Judging by the blotting papers at the bottom of your purse, oiliness is a familiar problem.
+This overabundance of skin oil (sebum) can be the root of many skin issues, cystic acne included.

-If your skin has gone oil-crazy for any of the above reasons, it may be contributing to your acne, whether it’s a mild case or a severe cystic breakout.
+In the meantime, though, excess sebum will continue to wreak havoc.
+If your skin has gone oil-crazy for any of the above reasons, it can contribute to your acne — whether it’s a mild case or a severe cystic breakout.